 Hosting events is also a great way of building brand recognition by reaching out to new audiences.
 But how do you locate those elusive new customers?
 Joining creative forces with another business, cultural institution or university is a budget-friendly strategy to help you reach a whole new set of potential customers.
 This way, you can cost-effectively expand your reach and build a sales pipeline by pooling your resources and connecting with each other’s customer bases.

 The key to building a successful partnership is to find businesses that closely align with your brand’s ethos and serve a similar target audience to your own.
 At first glance, Japanese clothing company Uniqlo and beloved British art institution Tate Modern may seem like unlikely partners.
 However, their recent season of monthly events ‘Uniqlo Tate Lates’ have proved wildly popular.
 Event-goers are invited to hang out amongst the world-class exhibits after-hours, discover pop-up talks, hands-on workshops and live music sets.
-On their website, Uniqlo explain that they teamed up with the Tate because of their shared values and ongoing commitment to innovation, accessibility, creativity and imagination.
+On their website, Uniqlo explains that they teamed up with the Tate because of their shared values and ongoing commitment to innovation, accessibility, creativity and imagination.

 A well-executed collaborative campaign such as this is mutually beneficial for both brands, introducing each to a whole new customer base and adding value to their own offering.
-Consider reaching out to your local business centre, non-profit organisation or local university to explore the possibility of teaming up.
+Consider reaching out to your local business centre, non-profit organisation or a local university to explore the possibility of teaming up.

 Try a Different Platform

 Events present a unique opportunity to invigorate your sales platform without re-structuring your business model.
 In an ever-increasingly digital world, companies often conduct a large portion of their business online.
 This can make building meaningful relationships with clients harder as customers have no physical connection with the brand.
 Savvy online organisations are bucking the trend by nurturing an ‘offline’ conversation with their customers.